-Scholars are encouraged to participate in activities that share the experiences of their Scholarship Program with the NCP Secretariat, other students and their community, including through engaging with the New Colombo Plan alumni community.
-The activities will aim to encourage others to participate in the New Colombo Plan and advocate for the New Colombo Plan, as well as the benefits of studying and undertaking work placements in the Indo-Pacific region.
+Scholars are encouraged to share the experiences of their Scholarship Program with the NCP Secretariat, other students and their community, including through engaging with the New Colombo Plan alumni community.
+They are encouraged to participate in activities that will encourage others to participate in the New Colombo Plan and to advocate for the New Colombo Plan, as well as for the benefits of studying and undertaking work placements in the Indo-Pacific region.